godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 .. image:: img/starter_vr_tutorial_sword.png

-This tutorial series will show you how to make a simple VR game/project.
-The intent of this tutorial is to give you an idea on how to make VR games in Godot.
+This tutorial will show you how to make a beginner VR game project in Godot.

 Keep in mind, **one of the most important things when making VR content is getting the scale of your assets correct**!
 It can take lots of practice and iterations to get this right, but there are a few things you can do to make it easier:

-- In VR, 1 unit is often considered 1 meter.
+- In VR, 1 unit is typically considered 1 meter.
 If you design your assets around that standard, you can save yourself a lot of headache.
-- In your 3D model program, see if there is a way to measure and use real world distances.
+- In your 3D modeling program, see if there is a way to measure and use real world distances.
 In Blender, you can use the MeasureIt add-on; in Maya, you can use the Measure Tool.
 - You can make rough models using a tool like `Google Blocks <https://vr.google.com/blocks/>`_, and then refine in another 3D modelling program.
 - Test often, as the assets can look dramatically different in VR than on a flat screen!